Quadratic matrix inequalities with applications to data-based control: Introduction

 Despite this insight, we believe that there are certain aspects of QMI's that are not yet completely understood.
 For example, the matrix S-lemma of \cite{vanWaarde2022} assumes a so-called \emph{generalized Slater condition}, which turns out to not be satisfied in the special case that the data are noise-free.
 Regardless, the paper \cite{vanWaarde2021} shows that the LMI condition for stabilization in \cite{vanWaarde2022} still holds in the exact data setting.
 The latter result for exact data was established by deriving a matrix version of \emph{Finsler's lemma}, that provides conditions under which all solutions to a \emph{quadratic matrix equality} satisfy a QMI.
 The paper \cite{Bisoffi2021} makes use of the so-called \emph{Petersen's lemma}, which enables the removal of the generalized Slater condition.
 Nonetheless, the results of \cite{Bisoffi2021} are only applicable to full rank data matrices, and to a specific noise model that does not capture all relevant cases (such as cross-covariance bounds, see \cite{Steentjes2022}).

 These observations suggest the existence of a general theory that encapsulates all of the above results.
 The purpose of this paper is to establish this theory.
 In fact, one of our main contributions is to derive matrix versions of the S-lemma and Finsler's lemma that do not rely on the generalized Slater condition.
 We study both the cases of strict and nonstrict QMI's.
 In the case of a strict inequality, we even show that the matrix Finsler's lemma and S-lemma can be unified to obtain a single, more general result.
 In addition to these highlights, an important contribution of the paper is to give a full account of properties of quadratic matrix inequalities.
 In particular, we provide conditions under which the set of solutions to a QMI is nonempty, bounded, convex, or has nonempty interior.
 We study both strict and nonstrict QMI's, as well as quadratic matrix equalities.
 Furthermore, we provide parameterizations of all solutions to a QMI.
-Thereafter, we study projections of QMI's.
+Thereafter, we study the image of solution sets of QMI's under linear maps.
 This means that we are interested in matrices of the form $ZW$, where $Z$ satisfies a QMI and $W$ is a given matrix.
 We will show that, under suitable conditions, the set of all these matrices coincides with the solution set of yet another QMI.
 This result is relevant for data-driven control whenever the noise is contained in a known subspace of the state-space \cite{vanWaarde2022}, or if certain prior knowledge of the system matrices is given \cite{Berberich2020d}.
 Finally, we will study applications of the various results on QMI's in the context of data-driven control.
 First, we will provide a general necessary and sufficient condition for data-based quadratic stabilization, using the unified matrix S-lemma and Finsler's lemma.
-Subsequently, we apply the projection result to reduce the computational complexity of data-based stabilization.
+Subsequently, we apply the results regarding linear maps to reduce the computational complexity of data-based stabilization.
 In particular, we completely separate the computation of the quadratic Lyapunov function and the controller, which leads to lower-dimensional LMI's.
 We also provide an explicit formula for a suitable stabilizing controller, given a (pre-computable) Lyapunov function.
-Finally, using the results of \cite{Umenberger2019}, we will show that solution sets of QMI's also play an important role in the case of Gaussian process noise.
+In the final part of the paper, we apply our results to resolve more intricate problems.
+First, we consider the nonlinear class of Lur'e systems, for which we derive stabilization results.
+After this, we consider the situation of linear systems with Gaussian noise.
+Our results will lead to conditions on the data which allow us to design a controller that has a given probability of stabilizing the true system.